GentleTomZerg/gentleTomzerg.github.io/_posts/2024-01-07-Philosophy-of-SoftwareDesign.md

 Decorator Design Pattern encourages API duplication across layers.
-The decorator objects provides an API similar or identical to the underlying object and its method invoke the mehthods of the underlying object.
+The decorator objects provides an API similar or identical to the underlying object and its method invoke the methods of the underlying object.

-- Motivation: separate special-purpose extentions of a class from a more generic core.
+- Motivation: separate special-purpose extensions of a class from a more generic core.
 - Problem: decorator classes tend to be shallow. -> a large amount of boilerplate for a small amount of new functionality